Five ways to bolster your finances amid uncertainty

 Keeping close tabs on your budget is a cornerstone of good financial health.
 When you’re anticipating uncertainty, financial prioritization is key.

-Begin by reviewing your budget and identifying essential expenses, such as housing, food, transportation, and debt payments.
-Then, take a look at your discretionary spending.
-Would you feel comfortable delaying or cutting back on some of these costs?
-Take stock of big upcoming expenditures, like a new car, home renovation, or vacation abroad, and decide whether they can wait.
+Start by reviewing your budget and identifying essential expenses, such as housing, food, transportation, and debt payments.
+Then, look at your discretionary spending.
+Would you feel comfortable delaying or cutting back on some of these expenses?
+Evaluate big upcoming expenditures, like a new car, home renovation, or vacation abroad, and decide whether they can wait.

 2. Pad your emergency savings

-Although the U.S. personal savings rate has declined sharply from its pandemic peak,2 maintaining a healthy emergency fund should remain a top financial priority.
+Although the U.S. personal savings rate has declined sharply, falling to 3.6% as of February 2024,2 maintaining a healthy emergency fund should remain a top financial priority.
 Doing so can help you stay afloat in unforeseen personal circumstances, such as a job loss or a family medical emergency.

 At a minimum, aim to have three months’ worth of household expenses held in a checking or savings account.
 If you’re the sole earner in your household or you work in an industry that’s experiencing layoffs, make sure you’re stashing away at least six months’ worth of expenses.
 If you’re retired, having up to a year’s worth of expenses in highly liquid assets like cash can help you avoid having to sell longer-term investments when markets are down, which can lock in losses and reduce your future income.